aiwaproxy/aiwaproxy/README.md

 - 👋 Hi, I’m @aiwaproxy
-- 👀 I’m interested in ...learning more about coding
+- 👀 I’m interested in ...building a bridge between wallets and standard pay sites
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...how to build a mobile wallet
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...buildinga a wallet that can communicate with pay sites
 - 📫 How to reach me ...

 <!---